P-adic Simpson correpondence via prismatic crystals

 \item $[\phi_{\calH},\theta_{\calH}] = -E'(\pi)\theta_{\calH}$; that is, $\phi_{\calH}$ makes the following diagram

 commute.
 We denote by $\HIG(\calH,\theta_{\calH},\phi_{\calH})$ the total complex of the bicomplex (\ref{Diag-EnhancedHiggsComplex-Global}) and hence

 \end{enumerate} \end{enumerate} We denote by $\HIG^{\nil}_*(\frakX)$ the category of enhanced Higgs bundles on $\frakX_{\et}$.
-One can similarly define the category $\HIG^{\nil}_*(X)$ of enhanced Higgs bundles on $X_{\et}$. \end{dfn} \begin{rmk} The nilpotency of $\theta_{\calH}$ is not necessary in Definition (cf. Remark \ref{Rmk-EnhancedHiggsMod-Local}).

-\end{rmk} This section is devoted to proving the following theorem. \begin{thm} Assume $\frakX$ is a smooth $p$-adic formal scheme over $\calO_K$ with rigid analytic generic fiber $X$.
+One can similarly define the category $\HIG^{\nil}_*(X)$ of enhanced Higgs bundles on $X_{\et}$. \end{dfn} \begin{rmk} The nilpotency of $\theta_{\calH}$ in Definition \ref{Dfn-EnhancedHiggsBundle} can be deduced from the other assumptions (cf. Remark \ref{Rmk-EnhancedHiggsMod-Local}). \end{rmk} This section is devoted to proving the following theorem. \begin{thm} Let $\frakX$ be a smooth $p$-adic formal scheme over $\calO_K$ with rigid analytic generic fiber $X$.
 Then there exists an equivalence of categories

 which preserves ranks, tensor products and dualities.
 Moreover, this equivalence fits into the following commutative diagram of functors:

 where $\Res$ is induced by inclusion of sites $(\frakX)_{\Prism}^{\perf}\subset(\frakX)_{\Prism}$, $\rF$ will be defined in Construction \ref{Construction-F}.
 All arrows in Diagram \ref{Diag-CommutativeDiagram} are fully faithful functors while the bottows arrows are given in Theorem \ref{Thm-EtaleRealisation} and Theorem \ref{Thm-Simpson}.
 In particular, we obtain the fully faithful inverse Simpson functor